What is VoIP?

 The conversion of audio voice signals into digital packets is handled by what is known as 'codecs'.
 Codecs can be either hardware devices or software-based processes.
-They compress the voice signals and then encode them as digital data.
+They compress the voice signals and then encode them as digital signals.
 To continue our analogy, they take what you say and pop it into the digital envelopes.

 The data packets are then transmitted via IP.
 This can be either across a Local Area Network (LAN) or online.
 They're often transmitted via the Real-Time Transport Protocol (RTP).
-Or, if not, via the Secure Real-Time Transport Protocol.
+Or, if not, via the Secure Real-Time Transport Protocol (SRTP).
 The latter is simply an encrypted version of the former.
 This stage of the process is like a postman picking up your envelopes and taking them to the destination.